 I am writing this series because I regularly receive calls from people who are interested in entering into a Rent to Own contract.
 While there may be instances in which a rent to own transaction makes sense for both parties involved, a poorly defined contract can leave both a buyer and a seller vulnerable to financial losses and legal headaches, I urge both buyers and sellers to educate themselves about the potential issues with this type of negotiation before entering into a contract that could put your financial investment at risk.

 As a Dayton area Realtor, I am happy to sit down with potential buyers and sellers alike, who wish to compare the benefits of a rent to own option with a more traditional real estate sale.
-I also service the areas of Beavercreek, Centerville, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.
+I also service the areas of Beavercreek, Centerville, Cincinnati, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.